justsml/blog/functional-javascript-with-composition.md

 Instead I'll show 2 'rules' which have helped me write more testable & adaptable code.
 (Which I feel are key to Simple code)

 1. Restrict functions to single-purpose.
 (Single Responsibility Principle)
-2. Restrict functions to single-argument (or 2 for (err, value) style).
-This can be an array or object with many-faceted data.
+2. Restrict functions to single-argument or 2 for (err, value) style.
+(Instead of 3 parameters, change it to accept an array of 3.
+Arrays and objects with unlimited complexity are each 1 `Object`.)

-You may be wondering how single-purpose functions ever amount to anything useful, well, let me introduce you to my friend, Higher Order Components, or HOCs.
-HOC is really a fancy way of saying Function.
+You may be wondering how single-purpose functions ever amount to anything useful, well, let me introduce you to my friend, **Higher Order Components**, or HOCs.
+Which is really a fancy way of saying `Function`, `Controller`, `Class`, etc.
-You may know HOCs by other names: Controllers, Classes, etc. All now resemble coding with building blocks.
+All now resemble coding with building blocks.

 Let's wire up a few functions to do some simple math.